UBC-MDS/py-sentimentanalyzer/README.md

 ## License

-`pysentimentanalyzer` was created by Eric Tsai.
+`pysentimentanalyzer` was created by Eric Tsai, Ranjit Sundaramurthi, Ranjit Sundaramurthi and Ziyi Chen.
 It is licensed under the terms of the MIT license.

 ## Credits